google/oboe/docs/FAQ.md

 You can dynamically tune the latency of the stream just like in Oboe using [`setBufferSizeInFrames(int)`](https://developer.android.com/reference/android/media/AudioTrack.html#setBufferSizeInFrames(int))
 Also you can use blocking writes with the Java AudioTrack and still get a low latency stream.
-Oboe requires a callback to get a low latency stream and that does not work well with Java.
+Oboe requires a data callback to get a low latency stream and that does not work well with Java.

 Note that [`AudioTrack.PERFORMANCE_MODE_LOW_LATENCY`](https://developer.android.com/reference/android/media/AudioTrack#PERFORMANCE_MODE_LOW_LATENCY) was added in API 26, For API 24 or 25 use [`AudioAttributes.FLAG_LOW_LATENCY`](https://developer.android.com/reference/kotlin/android/media/AudioAttributes#flag_low_latency).
 That was deprecated but will still work with later APIs.